Roots and Radishes

 Ingredients for pesto pasta with spring roasted veggies

-• Sun-dried tomatoes - the kind packed in oil...
-SO flavorful.
+• Sun-dried tomatoes - The kind packed in oil are best because they are SO flavorful.

-• Pesto - vegan parsley walnut pesto, or your favorite pesto!
+• Pesto - Homemade parsley walnut pesto is excellent, or your favorite store bought pesto!

 Substitutions & Variations

 Pasta is SO versatile.
-You can easily make substitutions or variations to fit your cravings, available ingredients, and/or nutritional needs.
+You can easily make substitutions or variations to fit your cravings and available ingredients.

 • Spicy - Sprinkle some red pepper flakes on top before serving.

-• Even more salty - Toss in a bunch of kalamata olives (or your favorite kind of olive), and if you don't need to keep it plant-based, sprinkle parmesan over the top.
-Both olives and parmesan add delicious saltiness!
+• Briny - Toss in a bunch of kalamata olives (or your favorite kind of olive).

 • Gluten free - Just make sure to use gluten free pasta!
 Legume-based, brown rice, or quinoa pasta are all excellent options.